MBB-team/VBA-toolbox/_wiki/10-simple-rules.md

 ---
-title: "Ten simple rules for good practice with VBA"
+title: "Ten simple rules for VBA"
 ---
 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+Although this section focuses on good VBA practice, almost all following "simple rules" actually apply to *any* model-based data analysis.

 # 1: Simulate your model(s)